collectd/collectd/README.md

 * if you wish to delete some recorded data types: stop collectd; go to /home/nemo/.local/share/collectd/Jolla and delete the sets; start collectd.

-### For early adopters:
+### Upgrade notes for users of versions 2016.07.17-6 and earlier

+In short, for default configuration users, please delete the old datasets and start with the new default configuration (will delete earlier data).
+For that, stop collectd and remove /home/nemo/.local/share/collectd ( in terminal: rm -rf /home/nemo/.local/share/collectd ) and start collectd again.
+While the data will be lost from earlier recordings, new databases will be initialized allowing you to record data for 1 year.

+If you modified RRD plugin section in your configuration, then please check if RRDs are actually covering the expected period.

+Explanation: While the default settings were used to setup databases, at least on Nexus 4 SFOS port, the datasets sections that were supposed to cover long-term statistics were initialized wrong.
+As a result, while space was used to cover a year of stats, the presented statistics were limited to 1 week.
+For users of even earlier versions, there are also logging of inactive internet interfaces and disk partitions traffic.
+In the later versions, only active internet interfaces and physical disk traffic are logged.

-in the early versions, all disk partitions and all network interface traffic was reported.
-To reduce the number of irrelevant stats, stop collectd, go to /home/nemo/.local/share/collectd/Jolla and delete irrelevant subdirectories.
-With the default configuration active (check if /etc/collectd.conf.rpmsave exists and if its different from the current one), you should be all set.
+With the default configuration active (check if /etc/collectd.conf.rpmsave or rpmnew exists and if its different from the current one), you should be all set.

 ## Development